b33p-sh33p/y-net/README.md

 # y-net

+THIS SITE IS ABANDONED.
+GO TO https://worktheman.my.to IF YOU STILL NEED ITS SERVICES.

-y-net is a site I made in order to help students regain their freedom. https://y-net.ga
+y-net is a site I made in order to help students regain their freedom. https://b33p-sh33p.github.io/y-net

 #### Information